Critical embeddings: Main theorems

 \subsection{No ultrapower maps are elementary}

-\begin{theorem} Suppose that $\kappa$ is measurable, then there is a symmetric extension in which $\kappa$ is critical, but no ultrapower map is elementary.
-In other words, $U$-$\AC_\kappa$ fails for any measure $U$ on $\kappa$. \end{theorem} \begin{proof} Let $A\subseteq\kappa$ be the set of inaccessible non-Mahlo cardinals.
+\begin{theorem} If $\kappa$ is a measurable cardinal, then there is a symmetric extension in which $\kappa$ remains a critical cardinal, but no ultrapower map is elementary.
+In other words, $U$-$\AC_\kappa$ fails for any measure $U$ on $\kappa$. \end{theorem} \begin{proof} In $V$, let $A\subseteq\kappa$ be the set of inaccessible non-Mahlo cardinals.
 We will add to each $\alpha\in A$ some Cohen subsets collected into $C_\alpha$, so that there is no way to choose one such subset for each $\alpha$ for any unbounded subset of $A$.
-This, in turn, will mean that the function $\alpha\mapsto C_\alpha$ does not have any elements in the ultrapower, so elementarity must fail.
+This, in turn, will mean that the family $\{C_\alpha\mid\alpha<\kappa\}$ does not have any $\kappa$-sized subfamily admitting a choice function, so $U$-$\AC_\kappa$ fails for any potential measure $U$.
+Therefore, by Spector's theorem, the ultrapower map is not elementary.